The Best Goat Milk Formula (2023 Guide)

 I hope this helps you navigate the world of goat milk infant formulas!
 If you have any questions at all, please leave a comment below – I respond to every single one! 🙂

 Love this helpful guide?
-Please leave a comment or any feedback you have in the comments section further down the page!
+Feel free to leave any comments or questions in the comment section further down the page!

 Hi !
 My baby is on Jovie stage 2 right now, but her poop is a bit thicker than breastmilk poop, i’m just wondering if Kendamil goat formula smells the same or more goaty than Jovie ?
 The smell of Jovie is actually not bad tho !
 Thanks